 About the Department

-University Police Officers are trained to handle a full range of community services including assistance with all medical emergencies, fires, alarm responses, traffic accident investigations, suspicious activity reports, escorts, vehicle unlocks, provide jump-starts, and vehicle assistance as needed.
+University Police Officers are trained to respond and manage all critical incidents on campus.
+Their responses include, but are not limited to, criminal activity, medical emergencies, fires, alarm responses, traffic accident investigations, suspicious person and activity reports, escorts, and vehicle assistance.

 Lost and Found